oracle-livelabs/database/video-on-demand-with-nosql-database/create-populate-tables/create-populate-tables.md

    ![create-reserve](./images/create-reserve.png)

-   Next enter a **name** for your table, a **primary key** and a **column** and click **Set as a shard key.** For this example, we used freeTest as the name, pkey with a type of integer as the primary key, and name with a type of string as an additional column.
+   Next enter a **name** for your table, a **primary key** and a **column** and click **Set as a shard key.** For this example, we used test as the name, pkey with a type of integer as the primary key, and name with a type of string as an additional column.